Jeff Skinner: Edmonton Oilers (2024–2025)

 After becoming a free agent on July 1, 2024, Skinner signed a one-year, $3 million contract with the Edmonton Oilers.
 He scored his first goal as an Oiler on October 13, 2024, in a 4–1 loss to the Calgary Flames.
 Initially signed to play in the team's top six, he struggled in the role and was soon demoted down the lineup, with coach Kris Knoblauch said to fault his defensive responsibility.
 Skinner ultimately appeared in 72 games during the 2024–25 regular season, registering 16 goals and 13 assists.

 Skinner made the playoffs for the first time in his career with the Oilers after 1,078 regular season games, an NHL record.
 In his playoff debut on April 21, 2025, in the first game of the Oilers' first round series against the Los Angeles Kings, he registered an assist on a goal by Mattias Janmark.
 However, he was healthy scratched in favour of Evander Kane for the second game, and thereafter did not play again against the Kings or in the Oilers' second round series against the Vegas Golden Knights.
 Following an injury to Zach Hyman, Skinner dressed for his second playoff game on May 29, the fifth game of the Oilers' Western Conference Final against the Dallas Stars, and scored his first career playoff goal.
 The Oilers reached the 2025 Stanley Cup Final, with Skinner making his Finals debut in Game 4 of the championship series.

-San Jose Sharks (2025–)
+San Jose Sharks (2025–2026)

-On July 11, 2025, having left the Oilers as a free agent, Skinner signed a one-year, $3 million contract with the San Jose Sharks for the season.
+On July 11, 2025, Skinner signed a one-year, $3 million contract with the San Jose Sharks for the 2025–26 season.
+After posting 13 points in 32 games, he was placed on waivers to terminate his contract on February 16, 2026.

+EHC Biel-Bienne (2026–Present)

+On August 14, 2026, Skinner signed a one year contract with EHC Biel-Bienne of the National League in Switzerland.